FrogBoss74/RealCatTranslator/README.md

 (---> Current Status)(https://github.com/FrogBoss74/RealCatTranslator/wiki/Collecting-cat-sounds)

 ## Introduction
-- Phase 1: Collection of cat sound samples in a specific format with annotation of the cat behaviour following a prescribed method for each predesignated designed behavours (eg hungry, don't bother me, etc.).
+- Phase 1: Collection of cat sound samples in a specific format with annotation of the cat behaviour following a prescribed method for each predesignated designed behavours (eg hungry, don't bother me, etc.)
 - Phase 2: Data manipulation and preparation for deep learning
 - Phase 3: Machine learning on initial sample (this could branch out depending on machine learning algorith used)
 - Phase 4: App development to apply the learned model to real situation and use language recognition to speak cat language